James Gunn Gets Daily Threats Over Fate Of ’Suicide Squad’ Characters

 — James Gunn (@JamesGunn) May 15, 2021

-In the interview Gunn tweeted, he reiterated earlier remarks that absolutely no one is safe in The Suicide Squad, and it’s a decision that he makes entirely based on what serves the story best.
+In the interview Gunn tweeted, he reiterated earlier remarks that no one is safe in The Suicide Squad, and it’s a decision that he makes entirely based on what serves the story best.
 “The first thing I had to do was ignore the potential blowback from killing a character,” Gunn explained before walking through his writing process and making it clear that whoever dies wasn’t a “personal choice.”
 Via Den of Geek:

 “It’s all in relationship to the story that I would kill anyone who the story saw fit to kill.
 I’m working for the story.
 I’m just the servant of the story.
 So whatever the story says is what I’m going to do, no matter what the repercussions are for anything.
 And I believe in the truth of the story.
 I believe that there was a story out there that needed to be told that I don’t have total control over.”